kingston-hackSpace/Potentiometer_LED/README.md

 ----
 # Code and instructions

 STEP 1: Printing values in the Serial Monitor

 Follow [this tutorial](https://www.build-electronic-circuits.com/arduino-potentiometer/)

+How to open the Serial Monitor [here](https://github.com/kingston-hackSpace/Potentiometer_LED/blob/main/SerialMonitor.png)